”Isn’t this the coffee version of TWG?”, my friend quipped.

 You may do a double take of the pricing of the mains, with a Savoury Croissant priced at $18, and most the above $20 range.

-While a set menu of a main coffee with coffee is priced at $29, it was not indicated clearly which items are considered “main courses” of the day and would lead to some confusion.
+While a set menu of a main course with coffee is priced at $29, it was not indicated clearly which items are considered “main courses” of the day and would lead to some confusion.

 I had a Scrambled Eggs with Black Truffle ($24), which I would say was a decent rendition with moderate creaminess and distinct aroma of truffle.